-- Review and Sign Listing Agreement with a Recommended Broker.
-If you haven't already done so, review the proposed listing agreement with your attorney, and sign the approved agreement with your recommended Broker.
-Your Broker can coordinate the engagement of all your professional advisors at the right time.
-(Attorney, Broker) If you are attempting a "For Sale By Owner" see also Practice Sale Marketing Tips. - Maintain Confidentiality.
+- 4. Review and Sign Listing Agreement with a Recommended Broker.
+If you haven't already done so, review the proposed listing agreement, and sign the approved agreement with your recommended Broker.
+Your Broker can coordinate the engagement of all your professional advisors at the right time. - 5.
+Maintain Confidentiality.
 Once your staff, patients and/or referral sources become aware of a potential sale, they may start looking for another dentist and tell others of your impending sale.
 Losing staff, patient base and/or referral sources before sale will severely harm your practice's value.
 As a general rule, you should not tell anyone other than your spouse and professional advisors about the proposed sale until the sale has actually closed.